johansd1994/ZoomCamp/README.md

 # Module 1: Containerization and Infrastructure as Code

+* Introduction to GCP
-* Using GCP and Terraform
+* Docker and docker-compose
+* Running Postgres locally with Docker
-* Using Docker with PostgreSQL
+* Setting up infrastructure on GCP with Terraform

 # Module 2 : Workflow Orchestration